-This privacy statement provides information relating to the processing of personal data of individuals carried out by the European Fisheries Control Agency in fulfilling its tasks.
-The processing of personal data of individuals by the Agency is regulated by Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of personal data by the European Union's institutions and bodies.
+The processing of personal data of individuals by the Agency is regulated by Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018 on the protection of personal data by the EU institutions and bodies.

-- Information on specific data processing operations carried out at EFCA
+- Information on data processing operations carried out at EFCA - Register

 - What are personal data?

 - What is processing?

 - Who is responsible for the processing of personal data at the Agency?

 - What principles should be complied with by the Agency when processing personal data?

 - What are your rights as data subject?